lmaydev/OpenConstructionSetOld/README.md

  - Type - Integer indicating the type of the file.
 Currently 15 (save) and 16 (mod) are supported.
  - LastId - The last number used to generate a StringID for an item e.g. 17-gamedata.quack for Greenlander.
  - Header - Only included in mod files (Type 16) contains the meta data that is displayed in the launcher.
- - Items - Collection of data items representing all in game entities. e.g. Building, Stats, Race
+ - Items - Collection of data items representing all in game entities. i.e. Building, Stats, Race etc.

 ### The OcsDataContext